-Students may register for a driver education class by contacting the school where the student would like to take the class -- Kinston High School, North Lenoir High School or South Lenoir High School.
+Kinston High and North Lenoir High students may register for a driver education class by contacting the school where the student would like to take the class.
+As of Monday, June 20, 2022, South Lenoir High School provides a link via its social media sites for online registration.
 For more information and a class schedule, please visit the JDS Carolinas, Inc. website.

 As of August 1, 1998, any person less than 18 years old who is applying for a permit or license must have a driver’s eligibility certificate.
 This certificate states that the student is working toward obtaining a high school diploma meaning that the student must be passing at least 3 out of 4 classes per semester, the student is currently enrolled full-time in school, and not be subject to the Lose Control; Lose License law (GS 20 – 11).